 The success of Oswald series allowed the Walt Disney Studio to grow to a staff of nearly twenty.
-They were able to purchase some land, and investment back into the company to further growth–Iwerks invested in mills to crush paint pigments to use in animation.
+They were able to purchase some land, and invest back in to the company to further growth — for example, Iwerks invested in mills to crush paint pigments to use in animation.

 Oswald's success was the turning point, leading to the birth of Mickey Mouse.

-Disney tried to negotiate a better contract, but due to economic difficulties , Universal thought they should be taking a pay cut.
-At this point, Disney refused to continue working with Universal–who owned the rights to Oswald.
+Disney tried to negotiate a better contract, but due to economic difficulties at the time, Universal thought they should be taking a pay cut.
+At this point, Disney refused to continue working with Universal — who owned the rights to Oswald.
 He lost Oswald.

-So Disney was forced to create a new character that he would control the rights for, Mickey Mouse Knowing the history it is no surprise that Disney continues to fight to maintain the rights to Mickey Mouse.
+Disney was forced to create a new character that he would control the rights for, Mickey Mouse.
+Learning this history, it is no surprise that Disney continues to fight for copyright laws to maintain the rights to Mickey Mouse.

-The studio continued success produce shorts and honing their craft.
+The studio continued success producing shorts and honing their craft.

 "I think that the cartoon industry has a wonderful future.
 I believe that it will be the great medium of fantasy.
 Eventually we will see feature-length cartoons.
 The possibilities are absolutely unlimited.
 The success we have met has inspired us to finer work; we have a feeling that we can't let down now, we must keep building."-Walt Disney, 1934

-The staff had grown considerably since 1926, and during the 1930s the studio expanded in a wildly haphazard fashion.
+The staff had grown considerably since 1926, during the 1930s the studio expanded in a wildly haphazard fashion.
 Artists worked in newly constructed wings, annexes, adjacent apartment buildings, and anywhere drawing boards could be set up.
-This turbulent environment encouraged a richly creative spirit of invention, which was reflected in their big project: Snow White–the first feature length animated movie.
+This turbulent environment encouraged a richly creative spirit of invention, which was reflected in their big project: Snow White — the first feature length animated movie.